Links to my amazon travel content

 Electricity was either non existent, or one group had it working from around 1pm until 10pm each day.

-I also noticed they didn’t really understand capitalism at all.
+I also noticed they didn’t really understand capitalism.
 They didn’t have the concept of having a dream and then working really hard to make that dream happen.
 I am quite sure this CAN happen, and once they are exposed to these concepts that they can progress economically at a great rate.

 Right now they are subsistence living, but if they were given access to international market places via the internet, combined with local ingenuity I am quite sure they can learn to produce many useful things for sale internationally.